 Thriving farmers markets have the capacity to serve as both vital direct-to-consumer market channels for small to mid-scale producers as well as invaluable community centers for local consumers.
-RAFI-USA supports farmers markets that want to see all community members welcomed and regular shoppers at the market.
-This food access support covers anything from targeted EBT incentive programming to broader capacity building for market managers.
-Read below for an overview of RAFI-USA’s programs, publications, and resources for farmers markets.
+RAFI-USA supports farmers markets and other local food marketplaces that want to see all community members welcomed and regular shoppers at the market.
+RAFI-USA’s food access support covers anything from targeted EBT incentive programming to broader capacity building for market managers.
+Read below for an overview of RAFI-USA’s programs, publications, and resources for local food producers and farmers markets.

 Fresh Bucks Incentives Program

-RAFI-USA coordinates the Fresh Bucks Incentive Program at 12 NC farmers markets.
+RAFI-USA coordinates the Fresh Bucks Incentive Program at 12 North Carolina farmers markets.
 This program matches SNAP/EBT shoppers’ purchases dollar-for-dollar, effectively doubling the buying power of food-insecure households.
 Fresh Bucks also benefits local food producers through increased sales.
 For more information about the Fresh Bucks Incentive Program, click here.

 BCBS NC Triangle & Rural Farmers Market Double Dollars Incentive Program

-RAFI-USA also coordinates a double bucks incentive program at 6 Triangle-area markets and 5 rural farmers markets starting in 2020.
-This incentive program is broader than Fresh Bucks by matching SNAP and WIC FMNP purchases as well as cash purchases from WIC clients, people living in Section 8 housing, and SNAP recipients who have spent all their EBT benefits.
-This three-year project will increase food access for low-income consumers in Durham and Orange county.
+RAFI-USA also coordinates a Double Bucks incentive program at six Triangle-area markets and five rural farmers markets starting in 2020.
+This incentive program is broader than Fresh Bucks by matching SNAP and WIC FMNP purchases as well as cash purchases from WIC clients, people living in Section 8 housing, and SNAP recipients.
+This three-year project will increase food access for low-income consumers in Durham, Orange, and rural counties across NC.
 For more information about the Triangle and Rural Farmers Market Double Dollars Incentive Program, click here.

 Farmers Market Technical Assistance

 RAFI-USA is available to help markets assess other strategies to help increase food access for customers.
-Contact Lisa ([email protected]) for technical assistance on:
+Contact Angel ([email protected]) for technical assistance on:

 - Accepting SNAP/EBT at the farmers market